-During the preceding academic year, the Associate Vice Provost for the Faculty reviewed prior CER cases and found none calling for remedial action under the revised guidelines.
+Since the initial salary study, the Associate Vice Provost for the Faculty reviewed prior CER cases and found none calling for remedial action under the revised guidelines.
 All new CER cases are governed by the revised guidelines.

 New Targeted Decoupling Initiatives.